HR systems are a crucial investment for any organisation with employees.

 At the same time, these HR management systems enable organisations to better understand their workforce on a real-time basis, predict future needs, make informed decisions, and comply with rapidly-evolving HR and payroll regulations.

 HR systems support and enhance an organisation’s HR activity.
-These activities can can include employee lifecycle management such as onboarding and performance management, as well as fundamental HR administration including policy acceptance and payslip management.
+These activities can include employee lifecycle management such as onboarding and performance management, as well as fundamental HR administration including policy acceptance and payslip management.
 HR systems allow HR teams, managers and employees to collect, store and report on relevant people data, including organisational policies and processes, location details, and entire workforce documentation.
 All this data is captured and stored safely and securely.
 HR systems are also able to automate some HR tasks, and streamline key people-related processes such as recruitment and employee onboarding.

 Thanks to technological advances, these systems are becoming increasingly sophisticated and can be adapted and flexed to meet different organisations’ requirements as they evolve and grow.
 Popular functionality within HR systems includes: